q) Provisions, contingent liabilities and contingent assets

 (vi) The Company has not entered in any proposal whereby any portion of the net proceeds will be paid to the promoters, promoter group, directors, key managerial personnel, or senior management personnel, except in the ordinary course of business.
 Further, there are no existing or anticipated transactions in relation to the utilisation of the net proceeds entered into or to be entered into by the Company with the promoters, promoter group, directors, key managerial personnel and/or senior management personnel.

 (vii) Net proceeds have been revised from ' 1,942.50 million to ' 1,943.45 million.
 The actual cost incurred by the Company towards offer related expenses was less than the estimated cost disclosed in the offer document.
-Accordingly, the amount of ' 0.95 million, has been included to "general corporate purposes".
+Accordingly, the amount of ' 0.95 million, has been reallocated to "general corporate purposes".

-(viii) The Company has deployed net proceeds towards general corporate purposes, in accordance with Regulation 7(2) of the SEBI ICDR Regulations, to drive business growth, including, amongst other things, meeting any expenses incurred in the ordinary course of business, including salaries and wages, rent, administration expenses, insurance related expenses, and the payment of taxes and duties, servicing of borrowings including payment of interest and any other purpose as permitted by applicable laws and as approved by the Board.
+(viii) The Company has deployed net proceeds towards general corporate purposes, in accordance with regulation 7(2) of the SEBI ICDR Regulations, to drive business growth, including, amongst other things, meeting any expenses incurred in the ordinary course of business, including salaries and wages, rent, administration expenses, insurance related expenses, and the payment of taxes and duties, servicing of borrowings including payment of interest and any other purpose as permitted by applicable laws and as approved by the Board.

-51 Additional regulatory information
+50 Additional regulatory information

 (d) Neither the promoters, nor any of the key managerial personnel, senior management personnel, directors or employees of the Company has entered into an agreement, either by themselves or on behalf of any other person, with any shareholder or any other third party with regard to compensation or profit sharing in connection with the dealings of the securities of the Company.